 However, many retailers were unwilling to accept the coin, which left owners with the option of paying it into a bank or Post Office or keeping it as a commemorative item.
 Notably, the value of the coin does not appear in its design.

 How To Tell If Your Coin Is Real

 If you want to verify that you have a genuine 1977 Jubilee crown, it’s important to look at the design closely.
 In addition to this, you’ll need to ensure that the size and weight of the coin are in keeping with the official figures.

 However, there are other factors that could increase the value of your 1977 Jubilee crown.
-In 2014, a 1977 Jubilee crown was presented at auction, despite having been minted incorrectly.
+In 2014, a 1977 Jubilee crown was presented at auction.
 Due to an error in the striking process, the design of the coin was off centre.

 It was estimated that the coin would sell for £100-£150, which was significantly higher than a standard 1977 Jubilee crown would fetch, although the final selling price is unknown.